 Joe and his family quad across a hay field in search of moose.
-Joe grew up on the Sucker Creek Reserve in Alberta and was killed his first moose when he was 11.
+Joe grew up on the Sucker Creek Reserve in Alberta and killed his first moose when he was 11.

 Members of Estrella Tropical prepare to open the Puerto Rican flag at the Festival Tetances Parade, part of the Festival Betances.
 Named after Ramón Emeterio Betances, a Puerto Rican patriot whose medical contributions benefited Latin America, Festival Betances celebrates its 50th anniversary this year.